nicksnlp/arthunt/Final_Project/README.md

 # About our project:

 Hi!
 We are team IKEA Meatballs!
-Our project is a search engine for on-going art exhibitions at different branches of Tate galleries.
+Our project is a search engine for on-going and upcoming art exhibitions at different branches of Tate galleries.
 You can search for exhibition info with a query!

 Based on the search results found, a bar chart will be generated, showing the distribution (i.e., numbers) of relevant exhibition(s) at each of Tate's branch galleries; for each exhibition in the search results, the following information will be displayed: